Male teaching student with primary school children doing a classroom activity

 We’re particularly proud of our third-year offering; in this year you will author a personal (and often inspirational) research project.
 Examples of dissertations include how gender influences toy choices, perceptions of sign language between parents and practitioners, healthy eating in a school environment, and the ‘Justifiable Lie’: the magic of Santa!

-At Level 6 you will undertake a dissertation project focusing on your own area of interest.
-You will continue learning and developing your personal philosophy, integrating all the knowledge and skills acquired throughout your studies with a focus on critical discussions relating to alternative narratives, marginalised children and what childhood looks like in contemporary society.
+In Year 3 (Level 6), you will undertake a dissertation project focusing on your own area of interest.
+You will continue learning and developing your personal philosophy, integrating all the knowledge and skills acquired throughout your studies, with a focus on critical discussions relating to alternative narratives, marginalised children and what childhood looks like in contemporary society.

-You are offered the opportunity to undertake Graduate Practitioner Competencies awarded by the Early Childhood Studies Degree Network.
+You will be offered the opportunity to undertake Graduate Practitioner Competencies awarded by the Early Childhood Studies Degree Network.
 These competencies support you to undertake a higher level of practice supported by workplace placements, assessed practice & portfolio and an end-of-year Viva at Level 6.

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.

 This course is delivered in three terms of ten weeks each.
-In each term you will study 40 credits comprised of either one or two modules.
-Scheduled contact hours range between approximately six and ten hours per week depending upon level of study and the complexity of the material being taught.
-This course is delivered through in person.
-Students can expect to take part in lectures, workshops and peer-led seminars.
+In each term, you will study 40 credits comprised of either one or two modules.
+Scheduled contact hours range between approximately six and ten hours per week, depending upon the level of study and the complexity of the material being taught.
+This course is delivered through in-person learning.
+You can expect to take part in lectures, workshops and peer-led seminars.

-Students should expect to spend an average of 30 – 34 hours per week on independent study which might include following asynchronous learning material, tutorial time with staff, using the University’s library, working with peers and preparing work for assessment.
+You should expect to spend an average of 30-34 hours per week on independent study, which might include following asynchronous learning material, tutorial time with staff, using the University’s library, working with peers and preparing work for assessment.

 There will be a broad range of assessment methods so you are exposed to the different types of tasks that you might encounter in the workplace.
 These will include coursework in the form of portfolios, written pieces (both long and short form), podcasts and presentations.
 In some modules, you will encounter class tests and practical assessments.
-We continuously review the assessment methods used in order that they adequately prepare you for graduate level employment.
+We continuously review the assessment methods used to ensure they adequately prepare you for graduate level employment.

 Entry Requirements